Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Introduction

+Foundational contributions to the development of continuous Galerkin (CG) methods (see, for example, Taylor \etal \cite{taylor_spectral_element_97}, Giraldo \cite{giraldo_spectral_element_shallow_water_01}, and Thomas and Loft \cite{thomas_loft_semi_implicit_sem_02}) and discontinuous Galerkin (DG) methods (see, for example, Giraldo \etal \cite{giraldo_hesthaven_warburton_nodal_dg_shallow_water_02} and Nair \etal \cite{nair_dg_shallow_water_05}) for the spherical shallow water equations have since been extended to three-dimensional nonhydrostatic atmospheric models based on spectral-element dynamical cores\footnote{In this paper, we use the term \emph{spectral-element method} in a general sense to denote any high-order element-based discretization, whether or not it is derived from a standard Galerkin procedure, and whether or not a collocated nodal basis is used.
+This family of methods includes standard nodal and modal DG and CG schemes as special cases.} at major modelling centres worldwide (see, for example, the review by Marras \etal \cite{marras_galerkin_review_16} and references therein).
 A major barrier to the widespread adoption of spectral-element approaches, and high-order methods more broadly, is that their efficiency often comes at the price of robustness for nonlinear problems as a result of their inherently low numerical dissipation, which renders such methods susceptible to aliasing-driven instabilities and nonphysical oscillations introduced by under-resolved high-frequency components of the numerical solution.
-As discussed in the context of atmospheric modelling by Marras \etal \cite{marras_galerkin_review_16}, continuous as well as discontinuous spectral-element methods typically achieve robustness in practice through the use of \emph{ad hoc} stabilization techniques such as modal filtering or artificial viscosity, which must be tuned carefully in order to avoid introducing excessive dissipative error into the numerical solution.
+As discussed in \cite[Section~4]{marras_galerkin_review_16}, continuous as well as discontinuous spectral-element methods typically achieve robustness in practice through the use of \emph{ad hoc} stabilization techniques such as modal filtering or artificial viscosity, which must be tuned carefully in order to avoid introducing excessive dissipative error into the numerical solution.
 Alternatively, overintegration techniques involving the use of a larger number of quadrature points than required for a linear problem (see, for example, Kirby and Karniadakis \cite{kirby_dealiasing_03} and Mengaldo \etal \cite{mengaldo_dg_fr_dealiasing_15}) can be used to reduce aliasing for nonlinear problems.
 However, overintegration significantly increases a scheme's computational expense, does not generally provide any theoretical assurance of stability, and has been shown to be insufficient in certain cases when applied to under-resolved discretizations of compressible flows (see, for example, Gassner \etal \cite{gassner_winters_kopriva_splitform_dg_sbp_16} and Winters \etal \cite{winters_moura_mengaldo_overintegration_vs_splitform_18}).